-STEP 2 - Evaluation of the received applications
+STEP 2 - Evaluation of the applications received

-If the applications pass the administrative checks will be further evaluated on their quality, including the proposed budget and capacity of the applicants.
+If the applications pass the administrative checks will be further evaluated in their quality, including the proposed budget and capacity of the applicants.
 They will be evaluated using the evaluation criteria in the evaluation grid below.